FutureSystems2023/CRMS-naming-convention/README.md

 # CRMS SQL Naming Convention
-This is a guide on the naming convention for Central Results Management System (CRMS)
+This is a guide on the naming convention for Competition Results Management System (CRMS)

 <br/>